 I’ve always loved her energy.

 It’s interesting how you feel an indescribable intimacy with people from far away, while other people, right in your vicinity, are looking for ways to invade it without permission.
 Intention is a funny thing, you can’t see it, but it’s the pinkest elephant of them all.
-It speaks volumes when it comes from love and you can’t stop kissing the people.
-It speaks volumes when it comes from fear, also, and people start acting weird.
+It speaks volumes when it comes from love, and you can’t stop from kissing people.
+It speaks volumes, also, when it comes from fear, and people start acting weird.
 Joy is forever here as your compass.
 As loud as it can go.
 And so is chemistry.

 Whoop, a circle.